swathihl2/myqanda/interview/preparation/technical/Front-End Engineering.md

 To optimize CSS for performance and maintainability, I focus on the following strategies:

-1. **Minify and Compress CSS**: Minifying CSS removes unnecessary characters (like spaces and comments) to reduce the file size, speeding up load times.
+1. **Minify and Compress CSS**: I will remove the unnecessary characters (like spaces and comments) to reduce the file size, speeding up load times.
    - **Example**: Tools like `cssnano` or using build tools like Webpack to minify CSS files.

-2. **Use CSS Preprocessors (e.g., SASS/LESS)**: These allow for better code organization with variables, nesting, and mixins, making the CSS easier to manage and extend.
+3. **Use CSS Preprocessors (e.g., SASS/LESS)**: I usually follow adding with variables, nesting, and mixins, making the CSS easier to manage and extend.
    - **Example**:
      ```scss
      $primary-color: #333;